mucommander/mucommander/readme.txt

   non-local files (on all platforms), and for local files under Mac OS X 10.5.
 - Fixed password changes not properly taken into account (Bug #10).
 - Main menus can now be selected using their mnemonic (Bug #13).
+- Fixed a couple issues with 'Swap folders' (Bug #21).

 Known issues:
 - Korean translation is not up-to-date.